jakshin/reset-finder-window/README.md

 Now you can apply your saved preferences in any Finder window just by clicking the application's icon in your Finder toolbar.

-### Uninstallation
+## Uninstallation

-To uninstall the app, hold the **Cmd** key down and drag its icon out of your Finder toolbar, then delete it.
+To uninstall the app, hold the **command** key down and drag its icon out of your Finder toolbar, then delete it.

 If you want to be really thorough, you can also delete your saved preferences, which are stored in `~/Library/Preferences/Reset Window.prefs`.